What is a Sipp?

 - People who want to keep their money invested after they retire so that they can draw down an income

 How much you pay in charges is important.
 They are deducted from your pot regardless of how your investments perform and can dampen your returns.
 Over the long term, high fees can cost you thousands of pounds and limit the amount of money in your final retirement fund.

-Our table shows how much it will cost to manage your Sipp with 11 leading providers.
+Our table shows how much it will cost over a year to manage your Sipp with 12 leading providers.
 Figures include platform and administration fees as a total value and as a percentage of the total pension value.
-The money is invested entirely in funds and no trades are made.
+Our calculations assume that the money is invested entirely in funds and no trades are made.

 |Company||Fee structure||Total cost - £100k pot||Cost as a % of pot (£100k)||Total cost - £250k pot||Cost as a % of pot (£250k)||Total cost - £500k pot||Cost as a % of pot (£500k)|

 |AJ Bell Youinvest||Platform fee only||£250||0.25%||£625||0.25%||£875||0.18%|

 |Aviva||Platform fee only||£375||0.38%||£900||0.36%||£1,525||0.31%|